 If you do that again you’ll be sorry!

 Simplest of all, you can just exclaim “Guai!” in the direction of someone misbehaving to let them know they’d better watch themselves.

-Do you have a favourite Italian word you'd like us to feature?
-If so, please email our editor Jessica Phelan with your suggestion.
+Do you have a favourite Italian word you’d like us to feature?
+If so, please email us with your suggestion.